European Facility For Airborne Research

 - The archive currently provides links to 162 flights (including auxiliary data) for 57 EUFAR funded research projects (+2TB) plus links to a further 9.3TB of ARSF and FAAM flights.
 Flight data from EUFAR supported research campaigns continue to arrive and be ingested as they become available.
 To access the archive, click here;

 - Development and implementation of EUFAR Flight Finder tool to aid data discovery in EUFAR archive.

 - Launch of brand new EUFAR website in November 2015 (easier navigation and browsing, more informative and attractive, with its new design and user friendly functionalities;

 - Regular posting on Twitter group @EUFAR_Science;

-- Release of 7 EUFAR newsletter issues, available here.
+- Quarterly release of EUFAR newsletter issues, available here.